eProsima/Fast-DDS-docs/docs/installation/sources/sources_linux.rst

 ^^^^^^^^^^^^^^^^^^^

-To install *eProsima Fast DDS* system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR` and :code:`Fast-RTPS`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the following:
+To install *eProsima Fast DDS* system-wide instead of locally, remove all the flags that appear in the configuration steps of :code:`Fast-CDR` and :code:`Fast-DDS`, and change the first in the configuration step of :code:`foonathan_memory_vendor` to the following:

 .. code-block:: bash